CSBSJU-CS330-F21/CSB-SJU-Student-Services/README.md

 ## Group Policies
 - Pull requests must pass tests before they can be merged
 - update group member(s) that missed a standup on discussion
+- each method must include a javadoc
 ## Tools used
 - Intellij Idea
 - Maven